sewa0815/home-assistant.io/source/_posts/2024-12-01-the-month-of-what-the-heck.markdown

 and [JLo] shared the [2024 Year-end update of our roadmap].

-This year’s month of “What the heck?!” is thus different in this regard, as in previous editions, we didn’t have any roadmap in place.
+This year’s month of “What the heck?!” is thus different in this regard, as in previous editions we didn’t have any roadmap in place.
 For this year’s WTH, the product team will also be watching for items that will help shape and prioritize our roadmap for the near future.